streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 ### Properties

-You can obtain more info about properties by mousing over a property and pressing Ctrl+Q
+You can obtain more info about properties by mousing over a property and pressing Ctrl+Q within Android Studio

 #### changesetComment